Keyboard shortcuts

 • Install the tree-sitter-cli Rust crate from crates.io using cargo.
 You can do so by running the following command: cargo install tree-sitter-cli --locked

 • Install the tree-sitter-cli Node.js module using npm, the Node package manager.
-This approach is fast, but is only works on certain platforms, because it relies on pre-built binaries.
+This approach is fast, but it only works on certain platforms, because it relies on pre-built binaries.

 • Download a binary for your platform from the latest GitHub release, and put it into a directory on your PATH.